-The amount of deferred tax assets recorded for the fiscal year ended March 31, 2021 is as stated in the consolidated statement of financial position.
+The amount of deferred tax assets recorded for the fiscal year ended March 31, 2022 is as stated in the consolidated statement of financial position.

-4. Accounting treatment and valuation of provisions (Note "3.
-Accounting policies") Provisions are measured based on the best estimate of future expenditures expected to be required to settle the obligations at the end of the fiscal year.
+4. Accounting treatment and valuation of provisions

+Provisions are measured based on the best estimate of future expenditures expected to be required to settle the obligations at the end of the fiscal year.
 The amount of future expenditures expected to be required to settle the obligations is calculated taking into comprehensive consideration the future potential results.
 The assumptions used to measure these provisions may be affected as a result of changes in future uncertain economic conditions, etc., and there are risks that may cause a significant adjustment to the amount of measurement of provisions in the future.

-The amount of provisions recorded for the fiscal year ended March 31, 2021 is as stated in the consolidated statement of financial position.
+The amount of provisions recorded for the fiscal year ended March 31, 2022 is as stated in the consolidated statement of financial position.

-5. Measurement of defined benefit obligation (Note "3.
-Accounting policies") With regard to defined benefit plans, the net amount of the defined benefit obligation and the fair value of the plan assets is recognized as liability or asset.
+5. Measurement of defined benefit obligation

+With regard to defined benefit plans, the net amount of the defined benefit obligation and the fair value of the plan assets is recognized as liability or asset.
 The defined benefit obligation is calculated based on actuarial assumptions, which include estimates of discount rate, retirement rate, mortality rate, salary increase rate and others.
 These assumptions are determined based on a comprehensive judgement of all available information such as market trends of interest rate fluctuations.
 These actuarial assumptions may be affected by changes in future uncertain economic environment or social conditions, etc., and there are risks that may cause a significant adjustment to the amount of measurement of the defined benefit obligation in the future.

-The amounts of the defined benefit obligation and plan assets recorded for the fiscal year ended March 31, 2021 are as stated in the consolidated statement of financial position.
+The amounts recorded for the fiscal year ended March 31, 2022 are as stated in the consolidated statement of financial position as retirement benefit asset and retirement benefit liability.